Deciding About Artificial Feeding

 How will artificial feeding affect my comfort and quality of life?

-How long will I have to have the feeding tube for?
+How long will I need the feeding tube?

 Feeding tubes for people with advanced dementia are no longer recommended due to pain and suffering that doesn't change the inevitable progression of the disease.

 Consider your own values or faith.
 Also ask for advice from those who share your values.